 Most pets are considered to be seniors at seven years of age.
-Many people hold to the “one pet year equals 7 human years” to calculate how old their pet is in human years.
+Many people hold to the "one pet year equals 7 human years" to calculate how old their pet is in human years.
 This makes for a good estimate.
 Generally larger breed dogs age faster than smaller breeds and cats are different than dogs.
-For example:

-- A 10 year old small breed dog would be about 56 years old in people years
+a 10 year old small breed dog would be about 56 years old in people years

-- A 10 year old large breed dog would be about 66 years old in people years
+a 10 year old large breed dog would be about 66 years old in people years

-- A 10 year old cat would be about 58 years old in people years
+a 10 year old cat would be about 58 years old in people years

 What can I expect as my pet gets older?

 For the most part, we can expect many of the same things in our pets as we do with ourselves as we age.
 Pets can have problems with kidney disease, diabetes, arthritis, heart disease, senility, liver disease, and cancer.
 Cats may also have trouble with their thyroid (generally hyperthyroidism).
 Recognizing symptoms of these conditions can be difficult in the early stages; this is one reason why senior wellness bloodwork is recommended for senior pets.

 What are the symptoms I should look for?